markleboeuf/website-hugo/content/portfolio/forecasting_regressors.md

 <img src="../forecasting_regressors_images/mape_plot.png" class="img-responsive" style="display: block; margin: auto;" />

-Based on the results from our validation set, it looks like the model that uses *Games Won* as an external regressor performed the best with a less than stellar 114 percent MAPE.
+Based on the results from our validation set, the model that uses *Games Won* as an external regressor performed the best with a less than stellar 114 percent MAPE.
 We could reformulate our external regressor, try a different forecasting approach, or bring in additional covariates to improve our MAPE, but we'll keep it simple and just consider the aforementioned approaches.

-So we figured out which modeling approach works best, and we have all of the data we need to make a traffic forecast.
+So we figured out which input works best, and we have all of the data we need to make a traffic forecast.
 There's only one problem: We won't know how many games the Patriots are going to win during the playoffs.
-Thus we'll need to first generate a prediction -- 0, 1, 2, or 3 -- for the expected number of games won as well, which will then serve as an input into our final, traffic-forecasting model.
+Thus we'll need t generate a prediction -- 0, 1, 2, or 3 -- for the expected number of games won as well, which will then serve as an input into our final, traffic-forecasting model.

 ### Collecting Betting Lines

 To help us make an informed decision about the number of games the Patriots will win during the playoffs, we can leverage historic NFL betting lines.
 If you aren't familiar with a betting lines, it's basically a way for odds-makers to encourage an equal number bets for both teams playing in a game.

 Previously we used R to scrape data from the web.
 We'll switch over to Python for a little bit to gather the win probabilities associated with different betting lines.
 The `BeautifulSoup` module is awesome for doing webscraping, so that's what we'll use here.
-If you want to stay in R, that's totally cool -- the data used for this part can easily be copied and pasted into a text file loaded into R (click [here](https://bootstrapious.com/p/creative-portfolio) to go to the data).
-If you want to pull this data through Python, though, here's the code:

 ```python
 import urllib2
 from bs4 import BeautifulSoup